genesiscommunitysuccess/docs/docs/web-ui-reference/components/getting-started.md

 :::

-## Explore the available components
+## Explore all the available components

-There are over 40 components provided out of the box with a Genesis Foundation UI design system.
+Genesis Foundation UI provides over 40 components out of the box.
 You can explore them by category:

-* [Form](/web-ui-reference/components/form/button/), such as button, checkbox, text field etc.
+* [Form](/web-ui-reference/components/form/button/), such as button, checkbox, text field.
-* [Interaction](/web-ui-reference/components/interaction/accordion/), such tabs, modal, tooltip etc.
+* [Interaction](/web-ui-reference/components/interaction/accordion/), such as tabs, modal, tooltip.
-* [Presentation & Visualisation](/web-ui-reference/components/presentation/ag-grid/) such as grids, cards, progress indicators etc.
+* [Presentation & Visualisation](/web-ui-reference/components/presentation/ag-grid/) such as grids, cards, progress indicators.